[ Litepaper ]

 Consensus and networking engineered for PQ payload sizes

-PQ signature and certificate bytes are treated as a first-class protocol constraint.
+PQ signature and certificate bytes are treated as first-class protocol constraints.
+Falcon chosen at the consensus layer for minimum byte overhead.

 03